-- In February 2008, the Ministry of the Attorney General (MAG) released a Provincial Offences Act Write-Off Directive and Operating Guideline document, which provides municipalities with the authority to establish write-off criteria for delinquent cases deemed uncollectible. - Staff reported on this issue in report JBM 02-2008 dated September 25, 2008 and pursuant to the MAG directive, the Joint Board of Management and Regional Council approved the POA Write-off Criteria for delinquent Provincial Offences deemed uncollectible (Appendix 1 to Report JBM-C 13-2021). - Writing off these fines will reduce the overall amount for outstanding defaulted receivables for Court Services.
+- This report is part of an annual process to bring forward write-off recommendations to the Joint Board of Management, and subsequently Regional Council, for approval. - In February 2008, the Ministry of the Attorney General (MAG) released a Provincial Offences Act Write-Off Directive and Operating Guideline document, which provides municipalities with the authority to establish write-off criteria for delinquent cases deemed uncollectible. - Staff reported on this issue in report JBM 02-2008 dated September 25, 2008, and pursuant to the MAG directive, the Joint Board of Management and Regional Council approved the POA Write-off Criteria for delinquent Provincial Offences deemed uncollectible (Appendix 1) which has been followed by Court Services since that time. - Writing off these fines will reduce the overall amount for outstanding defaulted receivables for Court Services.
 These cases would be written-off for accounting purposes only and will not absolve a convicted offender from the requirement to pay a fine, as debts to the Crown are owed in perpetuity.